canonical/gatus-k8s-operator/README.md

 # gatus-k8s-operator
-A charmed operator for running Gatus on Kubernetes
+A charmed operator for running Gatus on Kubernetes.

+(This is a work in progress.)

 ## Testing